AnotherKamila/bc-thesis/src/3-protocol.md

 db_version  integer  newest available version of the rules database fw_version  integer  newest available firmware version

-Table: `PING OK` response

 The controller is expected to adjust its clock to match the server time.

 ### `ALOG`: transfer access logs   {#protocol:alog}

 Sends access logs to the server.

-Controllers attempt to send access logs as soon as possible, but in order to not lose them, they are saved to the SD card until the server confirms they have been written to disk.[^capacity] Logs may be sent in multiple batches if needed.
+Controllers attempt to send access logs as soon as possible, but in order not to lose them, they are saved to the SD card until the server confirms they have been written to disk.[^capacity] Logs may be sent in multiple batches if needed.

 [^capacity]: We recommend at least 4GB SD cards in order to have enough space for flash wear leveling.
 As each log record is about 20-30 bytes (depending on the encoding), at a rate of 1 access per second (which is somewhat overstated) it would take about 5 years to run out of space.

-**Request:**
+**`ALOG` request:**

 Field       Type
 ----------  ------------------------------
 records     array[^array] of `log_record`s (defined in table \ref{table:log_record})

-Table: `ALOG` request

 [^array]: The array may end with a termination symbol instead of having an explicitly specified length.
 See section \ref{protocol:cbor} for details of the encoding.